wairas/happy-metadata/README.md

 * `global` - contains global (per image) meta-data
 * `pixel` - contains meta-data on a per-pixel basis

-Below `pixel`, you can define whether the data is stored `row-wise` or `column-wise` (entry `type`).
+Below `pixel`, you can define whether the pixel data is stored `row-wise` or `column-wise` (entry `type`).

 Row and column indices are 0-based.